Paul Goldschmidt Player Props: Cardinals vs. Diamondbacks

 Paul Goldschmidt At The Plate

-- Among the qualifying batters, he ranks 34th in batting average, while his on-base percentage ranks ninth and he is 75th in slugging.
+- Goldschmidt leads St. Louis with an OBP of .452 this season while batting .322 with 13 walks and 10 runs scored.

-- Goldschmidt has picked up a hit in 13 of 16 games this year, with multiple hits six times.
+- Among the qualifying hitters in MLB, his batting average ranks 33rd, his on-base percentage ranks seventh, and he is 74th in the league in slugging.

-- He has hit a home run in one of 16 games, and in 1.4% of his plate appearances.
+- In 81.3% of his 16 games this season, Goldschmidt has picked up at least one hit.
+He's also had six multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.